Skip to Main Content

 Researchers may also be interested in consulting the State of Oregon's Department of Human Services Addictions and Mental Health Services unit who publish a webpage of approved evidence-based practices and process in compliance with SB 267

 Social Work Reference Center

 Provides practice-focused information resources for social workers and mental health professionals on a variety of topics, including adolescent health, aging, end-of-life care, clinical social work and diversity.
-Some additional content may be freely available during the Covid-19 Pandemic.

 California Evidence-Based Clearinghouse for Child Welfare